pmurena/bf_app/README.md

       tns run iOS

 ## Dev Tools Used
-You can use your any nodejs friendly IDE or your favorit texteditor such as Atom for example (https://atom.io/)
+All you need is your favorit texteditor such as Atom for example (https://atom.io/)